Mathématique: Chapter 61

 Hey Nick, I’m back on Earth.
 Let’s use regular email.

-J Shep had written his terrestrial email address below the short message, and then signed his name in the same style he’d used on the small drawing in Rush’s wallet.
+J Shep had written his terrestrial email address below the short message, then signed his name in the same style he’d used on the small drawing in Rush’s wallet.

-After sending the photo, Eli had sent a short burst of messages, which Rush had now looked at so many times he’d committed them to memory.
+After sending the photo, Eli sent a short burst of messages, which Rush had now looked at so many times he’d committed them to memory.

 ::OK, heading out::